 4- Seattle, Washington

 Seattle is the first huge city on our list, have you noticed?
 And its spot here is hanging by a thread, as Millennials are starting to move more and more to the suburbs.
-In fact, you will find Seattle Real Estate Agents claiming it’s Seattle’s fault that this is happening.
+In fact, you will find Real Estate Agent in Seattle WA claiming it’s Seattle’s fault that this is happening.
 But it’s not that Seattle Realtors ® are self-deprecating or depressed; the thing is Seattle is arguably the Millennial “Mecca”, and its cultural experiment has been put to the test lately.

 All it takes for you is to read our Real estate trends for 2019 and you will notice how many of them deal with homelessness caused by gentrification and non-sustainable economic development – all of them somehow connected with the last 20 years of Seattle via companies like Starbucks, Microsoft, and, yes, Amazon.